Rajiv Shah

-Rajiv J. "Raj" Shah (born March 9, 1973) is an American physician, economist and executive.
+Rajiv J. "Raj" Shah (born March 9, 1973) is an American physician.
 He is the president of the Rockefeller Foundation and a former government official and health economist who served as the sixteenth administrator of the United States Agency for International Development (USAID) from 2010 to 2015.
 Shah is the author of the book Big Bets: How Large-Scale Change Really Occurs, which was released by Simon Element on October 10, 2023.

 Early life and career

 Shah was born to Indian Gujarati immigrant parents who settled in Ann Arbor, Michigan in the late 1960s.
 Shah is an adherent of the Hindu faith.
 He grew up in the Detroit area and attended Wylie E. Groves High School.
-He graduated from the University of Michigan with a Bachelor of Science in Economics.
-He went on to earn a Master of Science in Health Economics from the University of Pennsylvania, Wharton School of Business and a Doctor of Medicine from the University of Pennsylvania, Perelman School of Medicine.
-Shah also spent time at the London School of Economics where he earned a general course certificate in economics.
+He graduated from the University of Michigan with a B.S. in economics.
+He went on to University of Pennsylvania, where he earned an M.S. in health economics from the Wharton School of Business and an M.D. from the Perelman School of Medicine.
+Shah also studied abroad during his bachelor's at the London School of Economics, where he earned a general course certificate in economics.
 During the 2000 Gore-Lieberman Presidential Campaign, Shah was a health policy advisor and research associate.
 He also served as a member of Governor Ed Rendell's (D-PA) transition committee on health.